TellisAshwini/computer-vision-rock-paper-scissors/README.md

  If the `user_wins` is equal to 3 then a message is displayed saying, congratulations! and if the `computer_wins` is equal to 3 then a message is displayed saying, you lost the game.

- ## Taking it even further
+ > ## Taking it even further

- To put everything together I have created a class `RPS` and the `play` function that is outside the class starts the game. `game` is an instance of `RPS` class `game` within this function.

- To highlight the messages in the console while printing the messages I imported `Fore` from `colorama`.
+ To highlight the messages in the console while printing, I have imported `Fore` from `colorama` and imported 'art' to get fancy fonts.

  <img src = "https://raw.githubusercontent.com/TellisAshwini/computer-vision-rock-paper-scissors/main/Images/8_colorama.png" width = "280" height = "250" />

-Text is added to the frame where the hand gestures are made to make it more user friendly.
+Text is added to the frame where the hand gestures are made for better understanding and to make it more user friendly.

 <img src = "https://raw.githubusercontent.com/TellisAshwini/computer-vision-rock-paper-scissors/main/Images/7_chose_rock.png" width = "220" height = "160" />

-Throughout the project it was a great learning experience for me.
-I would finally conclude saying that this project can be a great start for those who would like to understand computer vision concept in more depth.
+Throughout the project it was a great learning experience all together.
+This project can be a great start for those who would like to understand computer vision concept and have fun experiments with it and dig deeper.